CH4R4F/CH4R4F/README.md

  - 🚧 currently I'm focusing on learning some interesting stuff like *React* - *NodeJs* - *GraphQL* ...

- - I only want to use my code for good, and being able to contribute to open source projects is what drives my learning motivation.
+ - I love building ideas that can help me and people make life easier.

  <img src="./tiiiitch.jpg" alt="A quote from one piece" />